What stresses recruiters out 😰

 Set goals, lay out concrete plans, and realistic timelines to reach those goals.
 Doing this will help manage your expectations and make the amount of work you need to get done more digestible and less overwhelming.

 Break down your larger tasks into manageable chunks.
+Time management tools can help you track your time and your priorities.
 It’s more efficient and less stressful to look at a project in steps rather than one giant mountain you need to climb.
 You’ll also feel a sense of accomplishment after completing each step, rather than feeling like you’re only a partial of the way done.

 Don’t beat yourself up if you don’t check off everything on your to-do list for the day.
 Recruiting is an inherently human job and your progress is often dependent on other people like candidates or hiring managers.
 Projects can take longer than anticipated and unexpected timely tasks can pop up that cause you to rearrange your schedule or priorities for the day.
 Review your plan and make adjustments accordingly from what you’ve learned.
 Be flexible and forgiving with yourself.